Blackjacx/WWDC/README.md

   - ensure consistency in codebase
 - **Decouple your code** by creating packages and shared frameworks to reduce code size and share code between multiple app targets
 - **Dependencies** should be used responsibly
-  - Understand how a dependency works thoroughly
+  - Understand how a dependency works
   - Read carefully the changes when it is updated
   - Have a plan when a dependency goes away or is not maintained anymore
   - Ensure privacy